Olivier-Boudeville/Ceylan-Hull/doc/Ceylan-Hull-technical-manual-english.rst

 - `update-locate-database.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/update-locate-database.sh>`_: updates the 'locate' database, for faster look-ups in filesystems

-- `mount-encrypted-usb-key.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/mount-encrypted-usb-key.sh>`_: mounts specified LUKS-encrypted USB key, as root or as a normal user
+- `mount-encrypted-usb-device.sh <https://github.com/Olivier-Boudeville/Ceylan-Hull/blob/master/mount-encrypted-usb-device.sh>`_: mounts specified LUKS-encrypted device (ex: a USB key, or a disk), as root or (preferably) as a normal user